chaklam-silpasuwanchai/Deploy-ML-Production/README.md

 Try reconfigure so that everytime we commit, it changes  for us :-).

 For your reference, look at the new `.github/workflows/main.yml` for some hints how to do so.

+## Part 5: AWS Lambda

+Using EC2 is really expensive, leaving it on the whole time.
+What we can do is deploying our FastAPI using AWS Lambda, which offers function as a service.

+What about grafana and prometheus?
+There are two solutions here, first is to forget about them, and instead use logging built-in lambda.
+Second is to deploy grafana and prometheus in a separate EC2 instance and let our lambda send metrics to both of them.

+But firstly, let us worry about deploying our FastAPI to Lambda, which is pretty easy.

+### 1. Wrap our FastAPI with Mangum

+First thing, AWS Lambda does not really understand

 Good luck!